wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-27-15-42-28.png) 28:17

 You can see all sorts of details such as the path, which is pretty neat because it shows you the path at which the events have bubbled through.
-It was first triggered on the ul, then bubbled up to the shopping list, then the body, html, document and then the window.
+It was first triggered on the `ul`, then bubbled up to the shopping list, then the `body`, `html`, `document` and then the `window`.

 That is a **custom** event, which Wes uses often when working with vanilla javascript to keep concerns seperate, instead of tightly tying them together.

-Remove our second event listener where we are just logging the event.
+Remove the second event listener where we are just logging the event.

+### `localStorage`

 Next, we want to mirror the data to **local storage**.